osu-igvc/joyride-ros-main/README.md

 Sensor driver nodes.
 LIDAR, GPS, cameras, and more.
 Launch files to bringup the sensors with proper transforms.

+### Vectornav VN300 GPS/IMU

+Can provide IMU data at up to 400Hz.
+Requires some careful configuration within the vectornav node's YAML.
+Namely, minimize data being transferred.
+- rateDivisor = 1 (send at frequency of 400Hz/1Hz = 400Hz)
+- commonField = 0x0ff0 (only send specific data types)
+- asyncMode = 1 (only send to serial 1)

 ## Joyride_Perception

 Perception systems - computer vision, SLAM nodes, estimation, etc.